qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 Launch QGIS from its desktop shortcut, menu item, etc., depending on how you configured its installation.

-.. note::  The screenshots for this course were taken in QGIS 1.8 running on Ubuntu 11.10 and Windows XP.
+.. note::  The screenshots for this course were taken in QGIS 2.0 running on MacOS.
 Depending on your setup, the screens you encounter may well appear somewhat different.
 However, all the same buttons will still be available, and the instructions will work on any OS.
-You will need QGIS 1.8 (the latest version at time of writing) to use this course.
+You will need QGIS 2.0 (the latest version at time of writing) to use this course.

 Let's get started right away!